-pam_systemd_home — Automatically mount home directories managed by
+pam_systemd_home — Authenticate users and mount home directories via

 The following options are understood:

 Takes a boolean argument.
 If true, the home directory of the user will be suspended automatically during system suspend; if false it will remain active.
 Automatic suspending of the home directory improves security substantially as secret key material is automatically removed from memory before the system is put to sleep and must be re-acquired (through user re-authentication) when coming back from suspend.
 It is recommended to set this parameter for all PAM applications that have support for automatically re-authenticating via PAM on system resume.
 If multiple sessions of the same user are open in parallel the user's home directory will be left unsuspended on system suspend as long as at least one of the sessions does not set this parameter to on.
 Defaults to off.

 Note that TTY logins generally do not support re-authentication on system resume.